RLHFlow/RLHF-Reward-Modeling/pair-pm/README.md

 Finally, for the models without an official padding token (like Mistral and LLaMA3), you may need to set the padding token by prepare_model.py first.

-## Service the RM
+## Usage Example for Pairwise Comparison

-Here is an example to use the Preference Model to rank a pair.
+Here is an example of using the Preference Model to rank a pair.
 For n>2 responses, it is recommened to use the tournament style ranking strategy to get the best response so that the complexity is linear in n.

 ```python
 device = 0